 Although not closely related to swifts, house martins have similar problems - they are also declining in numbers, sometimes due to lack of nesting opportunities.
-A 47% decline of house martins between 1970 and 2014 means they now have a conservation status of ‘Amber’.
+A 57% decline of house martins between 1969 and 2021 means they now have a conservation status of ‘Red'.
 The full reasons for their decline are complex – more details on this and other information and resources can be found on the excellent House Martin Conservation website.

 Our aim is to help raise the awareness of their need for our help and to encourage individuals and communities to come together to improve nesting opportunities for them.

 Artificial Nest Cups